The Bankrate promise

 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

-- Gets charged with negligent or reckless driving
+- Getting charged with negligent or reckless driving

-If you have been convicted of a major violation, it’s possible you could see an increase in auto insurance premiums.
-If a carrier decides to cancel your coverage or increase your rates, you may need to shop around and switch to a new auto insurance carrier.
+Depending on the circumstances of your SR-22, you must maintain it for three to five years.
+During this probationary period, it’s possible you could see an increase in auto insurance premiums.
+If a carrier decides to cancel your coverage or increase your rates, you may need to shop around and switch to a new auto insurance carrier to ensure you maintain consistent coverage.

 SR-22 Ohio alternatives